FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Masterstroke/Installation Guide/install.md

 {{< alert color="important" title="Important!">}}
 <div class="alert-icon">⚠️</div>

-While you are waiting for the list to install, you should take the time to read through the [Beginner's Guide.](/docs/living-skyrim/beginners-guide)
+While you are waiting for the list to install, you should take the time to read through the [Beginner's Guide.](/docs/masterstroke/beginners-guide)
 {{< /alert >}}

 Once complete, Wabbajack will indicate it is done with a green box that says "Installation complete".
 You may exit Wabbajack after this appears.

-If it does not complete successfully (a red box with "Installation failed"), consult the [Troubleshooting](/livingskyrim4/lsissiues/) page of the readme, or visit the [Living Skyrim Discord server](https://discord.gg/thg2eRxf7z) for assistance.
+If it does not complete successfully (a red box with "Installation failed"), consult the [Troubleshooting](docs/Masterstroke/Troubleshooting/wj-issues) page of the readme, or visit the [Masterstroke Discord server](https://discord.gg/thg2eRxf7z) for assistance.